psuieee/projects/spring2024/spotify_controller/README.md

 #### Spotify Developer Account
 1. Go to [https://developer.spotify.com/documentation/web-api](https://developer.spotify.com/documentation/web-api) and follow the instructions there to create an app.
 	1. Log into the [dashboard](https://developer.spotify.com/dashboard) using your Spotify account.
-	2. [Create an app](https://developer.spotify.com/documentation/web-api/concepts/apps)Once you have created your app, you will have access to the app credentials.
+	2. [Create an app](https://developer.spotify.com/documentation/web-api/concepts/apps).
+Once you have created your app, you will have access to the app credentials.
 These will be required for API [authorization](https://developer.spotify.com/documentation/web-api/concepts/authorization) to obtain an [access token](https://developer.spotify.com/documentation/web-api/concepts/access-token).
 		1. Name: IEEE Spotify Controller
 		2. Description: IEEE Spotify Controller
 		3. Website: blank